 Northwest RA Pros and Cons

 Incfile is another LLC service that has been in business for nearly 20 years. can be a great choice if you are concerned about start-up costs.

 They offer free Utah LLC filing and registered agent services for the first year.
 A “free LLC” may be good for some, but Incfile needs to make money somehow.

 This can be done by upselling needed features at a lofty price.

 If privacy is important to you, Northwest emphasizes customer privacy more than any other LLC service I know.

 Incfile may not have as many bonus features as its competitors.
 Still, they offer all the essentials for an additional fee: filing an EIN and registering a DBA, filing annual reports, and others.

-You can choose the Pro package ($199 annually) for a flat annual fee to get business formation, registered agent service, and an operating agreement template.
+You can choose the Pro package ($199 annually) for a flat annual fee to get business formation, and an operating agreement template.

 LegalZoom is a great way to get involved with a well-known brand.